RoelN/FontJit/README.md

 </script>
 ```

-You can pass either a CSS selector string like in the example, a DOM element, or a Nodelist.
-Or you can just omit a selector altogether (`fontJit()`) and FontJit will automatically find _all_ FontJit elements on the page!
+### Prepare your HTML elements

-2. Add data attributes with the font URL and font name to the element.
+Add data attributes with the font URL and font name to the element.
+Make sure you sanitize the font name to avoid icky browser bugs.
+Remove spaces, quotes, plus signs etc. Read more about this issue [in this Mastodon post](https://typo.social/@pixelambacht/110615435477645570).

 ```html
 <div class="boing" data-fontjit-url="boing.woff2" data-fontjit-name="Boing">